 A well-rounded and experience excavation company can often continue a construction build by offering services like gas-line and water-line installation, foundation work, basement and surface drain work, and septic system installation;

 Professional guidance and a professional’s approach

 A great excavation contractor will advise and guide you throughout your project; communication is key on any excavation.

 A professional excavator will also know how to conduct business with ethics and protect your project and assets.
 They will be licensed and insured and produce consistently great work results that you can literally build on.

 Have an excavation project?

 There are many reason you should hire a professional excavation company and this article has covered some fundamental basics on what an excavation contractor actually does.

-Little’s has been serving the broad Ohio, Kentucky, West Virginia Tri-State with a full line of excavation services since 1963, and we’re ready to hear about your project and serve you.
+Little’s has been serving the broad Ohio, Kentucky, West Virginia Tri-State (including Ironton, Wheelersburg and Portsmouth in Ohio, Ashland in Kentucky and Huntington in West Virginia) with a full line of excavation services since 1963, and we’re ready to hear about your project and serve you.
 Give us a call or send us a message here.